ibm-granite-community/granite-playground-agents/README.md

 This guide will get you started with the out-of-the-box agent configuration.
 This may not be optimally configured for your desired use case and as such, we recommend looking at the [configuration](#configuration) _after_ you have successfully run the agents using the defaults.
 The configuration options can be overridden with environment variables (including via a `.env` file).

-## Setup Ollama
+## Setup Ollama (optional)

-The default LLM provider is a local Ollama server.
-You need to have Ollama downloaded and running on your machine with the Granite 4 model.
+You can use Agent Stack with a variety of LLM services.
+If you don't have access to one, you can run an LLM locally using Ollama on your machine.
+You need to have Ollama downloaded and running with the Granite 4 model.
 Follow these steps:

 1. Go to [Ollama](https://ollama.com/) and download the installer for your system
 1. Start the Ollama server